Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to writing clean, concise code that's easy to read, understand, and maintain.
 It's about choosing the right algorithms and data structures, avoiding unnecessary complexity, and breaking down problems into smaller, manageable parts.
 Always strive for simplicity in your solutions; it not only leads to fewer bugs but also makes your code more scalable, flexible, and resilient over time."

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance debugging, testing, and collaboration, which are often more critical to a project's success than isolated performance boosts."